Most Kachava reviews you see online have one thing in common: a vested interest in selling more Ka’ chava protein powders!

 - By focusing on objective criteria in our reviews: ingredients, nutrition facts, and price.

-- By analyzing real customer reviews from the best source of consumer product feedback, Amazon.
+- By analyzing real customer reviews from other websites (including Amazon).

 There are a few things we don’t love about their products too.